petems/petems-swap_file/README.markdown

 ### hiera
 You can also use hiera to call this module and set the configuration.

-The simplest use of the module is this:
+The simplest use of the module with hiera is this:

 ```yaml
 classes: